jordan9001/SomeFunTeachingTool/README.md

 # SomeFunTeachingTool
-An example webapp used to teach my little brothers Websockets, simple cryptography, and XSS/html injection.
+An example webapp used to teach Websockets, simple cryptography, and XSS/html injection.

 To use it, make sure you have node installed, and the package "websocket".
 You can then run ws_server, and connect to your local machine with a browser on port 8080.
 Others on your network should be able to connect as well, if your firewall allows it.